radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 We’ve now finally set up our project correctly, you can save the project and use it in the future as a template.
-In case you missed some steps you can find the complete project inside the "*DynamoWorkshop.ZeroTouch - part 1"* folder.
+In case you missed some steps you can find the complete project inside the *"1 - Setup"* folder.

 ## 2 - Dynamo Node Development